Decision Guide

 What if a retained search does not produce a hire?+

 If no placement is made, no completion fee is invoiced.
-The commitment deposit is retained against the strategic work that was done.
+The commitment deposit is held against the strategic work that was done.
 If the candidate is placed but leaves or is exited inside the sixty-day shared-risk window, no completion fee is charged either, and Evara will rerun the search where the original brief has not materially changed.
 If a retainer offers no day-of-employment protection at all, that is a flag.

 Can the same firm offer both models?+